 The itinerary will include at least three of the following stopovers:

-Hanko – Tallinn – Kärdla – Sandhamn – Fårö – Visby – Kalmar – Borgholm – Rönne – Copenhagen
+Hanko – Tallinn – Kärdla – Sandhamn – Fårö – Visby – Kalmar – Borgholm – Rönne – (Greifswald, Stralsund) – Copenhagen

-The trip totals around 600 nm and assures enough “sea-time” for everyone to get the proper feeling of being out at sea.
-During the trip we will satisfy all needs to delve deeper into your sailing knowledge and we are happy to let you in on all navigational matters as well as to be a recognized part of the crew.
+The voyage totals proximately 600 nm and assures enough “sea-time” for everyone to get the proper feeling of being away from land.
+During the trip we will have plenty of time to delve deeper into sailing knowledge and we are happy to let you in on all matters running an offshore boat with crew.

 We have been arranging these journeys for quite some years and have been able to establish a certain kind of non stressful ambiance on the boat.
 Thats the way we like to have it to ensure all participants a feeling of welcoming and peace of mind during our journey.